Sivens Dam: Protests

 In 2011, a collective called Tant qu’il y aura des bouilles was created to fight this project.
 The name means 'As long as there are bouilles,' with bouilles in local dialect meaning a swampy piece of land that is not worth very much money.
 Hundreds of people came to protect the biodiversity of the wetlands and to prevent the construction of the dam.
 They created a ZAD (French: zone à défendre) or 'Zone to Defend' in 2013, as a permanent protest camp called ZAD du Testet.
 It was evicted twice (in February and May 2014) and both times resquatted again.
 The summer and autumn of 2014 saw many battles between police and demonstrators, as the construction works began.

 A policeman was charged in 2018 with a crime punishable by up to 5 years in prison and a fine of 75,000 euros ('violences volontaires') for throwing a grenade into a caravan where three people were sheltering.
 At first the policeman claimed he threw the grenade at more demonstrators coming as reinforcements but this was not true.
 He then claimed he had not intended to throw the grenade into the caravan but this was also disproved by the evidence.
 This event occurred on 7 October 2014, three weeks before the death of Rémi Fraisse.
 The policeman was convicted in January 2019.
 He was given a suspended sentence of 6 months, during which time he was forbidden to use a weapon, and he was fined 1,000 euros to be paid to the woman he injured.

 Death of Rémi Fraisse

-Rémi Fraisse, a 21 year-old botanist, was killed instantly by a police stun grenade fired in the early hours of Sunday morning, 26 October 2014.
+Rémi Fraisse, a 21 year-old botanist, was killed instantly by an OF-F1 fragmentation grenade fired in the early hours of Sunday morning, 26 October 2014.
 It was the first death at a protest on mainland France since 1986.
-Shortly afterwards the regional council decided to halt work on the project.
+Shortly afterward, the regional council decided to halt work on the project.

 In January 2015, Ségolène Royal announced that the project was cancelled.

 Smaller dam

-In March 2015, the departmental council of Tarn voted narrowly in favour of building a dam and creating a reservoir further upstream around half the size of the original project.
-They also requested that the police cleared the ZAD.
+In March 2015, the departmental council of Tarn voted narrowly in favour of building a dam and creating a reservoir further upstream, around half the size of the original project.
+They also requested that the police clear the ZAD.